Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Introduction

 \IEEEPARstart{A}{utomatic} speaker verification (ASV) deals with a task of certifying whether a certain piece of utterance belongs to a given speaker.
 It has been intensively studied for decades, and a large variety of cutting-edge ASV models have been proposed \cite{mak2020machine}.
 These ASV models can be classified into three most representative frameworks: 1) i-vector based speaker embedding systems \cite{dehak2010front,kenny2012small,prince2007probabilistic,garcia2011analysis,lei2014novel}, 2) deep neural network (DNN) based speaker embedding systems \cite{variani2014deep,snyder2017deep,snyder2018x,li2020bayesian}, and 3) end-to-end speaker verification systems \cite{zhang2016end,heigold2016end,snyder2016deep}.
 ASV is one of the most essential technology for biometric identification and is widely used in real-world applications, including smartphones, banking systems, IoT devices, etc.

 Given that such applications are security-critical, the robustness of ASV systems is of high relevance.
 However, recent works have shown that ASV systems are vulnerable to malicious attacks, such as impersonation \cite{zetterholm2004comparison,wu2015spoofing}, replay \cite{wu2015spoofing,wu2014study}, synthetic speech \cite{shchemelinin2013examining,shchemelinin2014vulnerability,kinnunen2012vulnerability} and very lately emerged adversarial attacks \cite{das2020attacker,kreuk2018fooling}.
 These attacks can pose severe threats to the state-of-the-art (SOTA) ASV systems.
-To tackle this issue, ASVspoof challenge series \cite{yamagishi2019asvspoof, kinnunen2017asvspoof, wu2015asvspoof} have been held to develop strong countermeasures \cite{gomez2020kernel,lavrentyeva2019stc,li2020replay} mainly against replay and synthetic speech.
+To tackle this issue, ASVspoof challenge series \cite{yamagishi2019asvspoof, kinnunen2017asvspoof, wu2015asvspoof} have been held to develop strong countermeasures \cite{gomez2020kernel,lavrentyeva2019stc,li2020replay,li2021channel} mainly against replay and synthetic speech.
 Due to the very late emergence of adversarial attacks, the defense approaches against them are rare and limited, which is the focus of this paper.

-The concept of adversarial attack was first proposed by \cite{szegedy2013intriguing}.
-They slightly modified the genuine clean samples by deliberately crafted tiny perturbations, and image classification models with super-human performance would embarrassingly predict wrong results.
+The concept of adversarial attack was firstly proposed by \cite{szegedy2013intriguing}.
+They slightly modified the genuine clean samples by deliberately crafted tiny perturbations to derive adversarial counterparts, which will fool image classification models with super-human performance embarrassingly predict wrong results.
 This shortcoming of image classification models is particularly surprising because the modiﬁcations are often imperceptible, or barely perceptible, to humans.